p55

 wiki ~ Amazing Grace

 A loop of major thirds.
 Creating a loop of major thirds, we create a whole tone type character sound of the augmented major triad, by nature of its augmented fifth.
-Examine the pitches, Example 4a.
+Please examine the pitches, Example 4a.

 C